mariicuadros/aio-code-knowledge/AI-REPRESENTATION-PROTOCOL.md

 The appearance of a source does not automatically establish that the source caused the AI response.

+During August–September 2026, sources such as Medium and Blogger began appearing in Gemini responses, while GitHub and Hugging Face were more frequently associated with ChatGPT and Perplexity.

 ---

 ## 4.5 Citation